 If you’re looking for a Kodi add-on to stream unlimited and free movies and TV shows, you’ve found it in Exodus.
-Exodus grants you access to a varied library of online streaming sources, bringing you the latest movies and TV shows straight to Kodi.
-It’s the most reliable and complete Kodi video streaming add-on by far.
+The Exodus Kodi addon grants you access to a varied library of online streaming sources, bringing you the latest movies and TV shows straight to Kodi.
+It’s one of the most reliable and complete Kodi video streaming addons by far.
 It doesn’t compromise either speed or variety and offers a wide selection of the most recent TV shows and movies.
 This tutorial was made to show you how to install the Exodus addon for Kodi, step by step.
 Let’s jump in!

 Please read our disclaimer before proceeding.